Under the Employee Retirement Income and Security Act of 1974 (ERISA)

-In accordance with the Employee Retirement Income and Security Act of 1974 (ERISA), all employers must have a written Summary Plan Description (SPD) for each separate welfare benefit plan (e.g., medical, dental, 125 plan, life, disability, etc.), informing participants of eligibility requirements, benefits, claims and appeals procedures, and rights under ERISA.
+All employers must have a written Summary Plan Description (SPD) for each separate welfare benefit plan (e.g., medical, dental, 125 plan, life, disability, etc.), informing participants of eligibility requirements, benefits, claims, and appeals procedures, and rights under ERISA.

 A Wrap document is a relatively simple document that “wraps” around the insurance policy or coverage certificate/booklet.
 The benefits available under the plan continue to be governed by the insurance policy or coverage certificate/booklet, while the Wrap document supplements the information necessary to comply with ERISA.

 Although insurance providers may provide some information required for SPD compliance, it is a common mistake by employers to think that the summary insurance information they receive from their insurance provider meets their SPD requirements.
-A common approach is to combine all SPDs into one overall SPD Wrap notice, tying in the required ERISA language and simplifying the SPD notice process.
-Use ERISA Solutions to create and manage your SPD Wrap making sure you pass ERISA Audits.
+A common approach combines all SPDs into one overall SPD Wrap notice, tying in the required ERISA language and simplifying the SPD notice process.
+Use ERISA Solutions to create and manage your SPD Wrap, making sure you pass ERISA Audits.

-For large employers (100+) subject to Form 5500 reporting, Wrap SPDs are largely a necessity.
+For large employers (100+) subject to Form 5500 reporting, Wrap SPDs is essentially a necessity.

-This is especially true for employers already filing a single Form 5500 for health and welfare plans, since those employers have represented to the Department of Labor that they have a consolidated, single ERISA plan.
+This is especially true for employers already filing a single Form 5500 for health and welfare plans since those employers have represented to the Department of Labor a consolidated, single ERISA plan.

 Service includes Summary Material Modifications (SMM) anytime you need to create this notice related to material changes to any of your health and welfare benefit plans.